theislab/cross_system_integration/README.md

 ## Citation

+## Installation

+Clone the git repository and run `pip install -e .` from within the cloned repository.

+For model use details see readme in the model (_cross_system_integration_ ) directory.

 ## Reproducibility code
 - Model analysis and comparison: _notebooks_ directory
 - Implementation of the model with VampPrior and cycle-consistency: _cross_system_integration_ directory